TravelingTechGuy/express-eventsource/README.md

 Missing from the demo:
 ----------------------
-Handling of IE and/or older browsers using XHR instead of EventSource
++ Handling of IE and/or older browsers using XHR instead of EventSource
++ Proper error handling
++ Tests